-Plus make sure you don’t miss the nighttime lights at Hogwarts Castle when available.
-The show does change but during fall 2019 it is the Dark Arts at Hogwarts Castle.
+Plus, make sure you don’t miss the nighttime lights at Hogwarts Castle when available.
+Unfortunately, at this time, there are no scheduled shows.

 The Lost Continent

-Not much of this land now remains and it is now the least interesting area of the park.
-A significant part of the island was removed for the construction of the Wizarding World of Harry Potter.
+Not much of this land now remains, and it is now the least interesting area of the park.
+Universal removed a significant part of the island for the construction of the Wizarding World of Harry Potter.
 The Eighth Voyage of Sinbad closed in September 2018 to further reduce the options available.
 The Mystic Fountain remains the highlight of this otherwise pointless island.
 While there have been no announcements, expect The Lost Continent to be an area for future redevelopment.

 Seuss Landing is the one area at Islands of Adventure where small children will find plenty of attractions to enjoy.
 All attractions are based on the zany world created by Dr. Seuss.
 Due to recent events, resulting in many of Dr. Seuss’s books no longer being published, it will be interesting to see if this land gets rethemed.